 Heidi Sandoval is a veterinarian from Guatemala City.
-This is her fourth time joining the team in Todos Santos.
+This is her fourth time joining Heidi the team in Todos Santos.
 Heidi says she receives a lot of fulfillment from the experience.
 “I like coming to Todos Santos very much.
-For me it involves sacrifice — to leave my work, my children, and it’s far away — but each year I love the project more and it fills my soul to be able to return and help.”, she explains.
+For me, it involves sacrifice — to leave my work, my children, and it’s far away — but each year I love the project more and it fills my soul to be able to return and help.”, she explains.

 In Heidi’s words, “What attracts me to the program is to be able to help the people here.
 It also puts in perspective how much one has, which sometimes one doesn’t appreciate.
 Being able to come here and help enriches me as a person and I like to be able to collaborate with the people here in the community.”

 Heidi has been primarily responsible for overseeing patients’ recovery after the surgery.
-She is in charge of monitoring the patients, making sure they’re in good condition to go home, and giving the families directions about how to care for their pet at home.
+She is in charge of monitoring the patients, making sure they’re in good condition to go home, and giving the families directions about how to care for their Heidi 1pet at home.
 She also provides rabies vaccines and basic health evaluations.

 Another primary role for Heidi over the years has been translation!
 Heidi frequently helps with translation from English to Spanish (and vice versa) amongst the veterinarians and volunteers: “I love to work on an international team, it’s a beautiful experience… It’s not only sharing technical knowledge but also the interpersonal exchange with all the members of the team.”